david8zhang/baller-quest-redux/readme.md

 ## Bugs

 - Sometimes the shot arc is weird (hard to repro, usually happens after a block and immediately shooting after possession change)
+- Spamming steal is a viable strategy that goes unpunished